willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 ### External current source

-Before diving into the proof, we do a cute trick.
+Before diving into the proof, we do a clever trick.
 We connect something to the port to get a handle on the current coming in from the right.
 We introduce an external current source connected to the port, $i = \text I_{\text{ext}}$.

 ![Example circuit with external current source]({{ site.baseurl }}{% link i/thevenin23.svg %}){: .centered :}